Misdiagnosis: How You Can Prove It

 Evidence You Must Present

-If your a patient trying to prove that a doctor misdiagnosed you, you have to show the courts that a physician who specializes in the same or a similar discipline would not have misdiagnosed your injury or illness.
-For instance, if you visit an oncologist and receive a cancer diagnosis, only to find out that you didn’t have cancer after enduring emotional distress and expensive medical bills, you likely have a case that will hold up in court.
+If you’re a patient trying to prove that a doctor misdiagnosed you, you have to show the courts that a physician who specializes in the same or a similar discipline would not have misdiagnosed your injury or illness.
+For instance, if you visit an oncologist and receive a cancer diagnosis, only to find out that you didn’t have cancer after enduring emotional distress and expensive medical bills, you likely have a case that will hold up in court and should look into cancer misdiagnosis claims.
 You have to present evidence to the judge that another oncologist or cancer specialist would have properly diagnosed you.
 Or, if the physician properly diagnosed you but failed to perform the right procedures or screenings to provide you with the correct treatment, you can file a misdiagnosis lawsuit.

 Misdiagnosis can also occur if there is a faulty test or lab result.
 Mistakes in test results sometimes happen because of human error and flawed equipment.
 Sometimes, a technician will administer the test incorrectly or a secondary physician will misread a lab result.
 The doctor who made the incorrect diagnosis can be liable for your misdiagnosis.
 The hospital will be responsible for your misdiagnosis if a member of the hospital staff made a mistake concerning your diagnosis.